j-pietila/citybike-spring-2024/README.md

 ## Running tests
 Back-end tests can be run in container, or on localhost dev environment.

-To run tests on localhost with localhost dev environment, run the following make command:
+To run tests on localhost dev environment, run the following make command:
 - make test-local

-To run specific tests on localhost with localhost dev environment, add TEST parameter:
+To run specific tests on localhost dev environment, add TEST parameter:
 - make test-local TEST=bikes.testing.<test_file>.<test_class>.<test_name>

 To run all tests in containers, run the following make command:
 - make down build up
 - make test

+Front-end tests can be run on localhost dev environment.

+To run tests on localhost with watch mode, run the following make command:
+- make node-test

+To run tests on localhost once with coverage, run the following make command:
+- make node-coverage